JouniMi/JouniMi.github.io/_posts/2025-11-30-tidashboar.markdown

 ## System Architecture

 The entire system is built as a containerized microservices architecture using Docker Compose.
-This does *NOT* include the local LLM or the OpenSearch database.
+This does *NOT* include the local LLM or the OpenSearch database, which I have deployed as a separate solutions.
 Here's how all the components work together:

 ![]({{ site.baseurl }}/assets/images/tidashboar/architecture.png)